 A good mix of good conditions and value.

 Palau keeps a welcoming entry policy for many nationalities.
-Most visitors are visa-exempt for stays up to 30 days.
+Most visitors do not need a visa for stays up to 30 days.

 Palau operates a visa-free policy or "visa waiver program" for citizens of most countries, including the United States, European Union member states, Australia, Japan, South Korea, and many others.
 This policy permits stays of up to 30 days without a pre-arranged visa.

-See images for how the Palau Pledge shows up inside your passport, and Palau's location in the Pacific.
+See images for how the Palau Pledge shows up in your passport, and Palau's location in the Pacific.